TNEI-Services/IPSA/docs/IscIndMachine.rst

    * - Boolean
      - ExcludeFromTransient
      - If ``True`` then the induction machine is excluded from transient stability studies.
+   * - String
+     - Comment
+     - Gets and sets the comments.

 IscIndMachine Class
 --------------------